 Romantic calm inside a lively district

-- Hotel Provincial is a common pick for couples who want elegance and a calmer atmosphere.
+• Hotel Provincial is a common pick for couples who want elegance and a calmer atmosphere.

 CBD and Warehouse District stays for quieter nights and easier practical access

-Hotels here tend to be ideal for travelers who:
+Hotels here tend to suit travelers who:

-- plan to move around the city by short rides or transit,
+• plan to move around the city by short rides or transit,

-- want a smoother morning routine,
+• want a smoother morning routine,

 Modern comfort near downtown activity

-Design-forward character in a more spacious neighborhood feel.
+Design-forward character in a more spacious neighborhood feel

 Highly reliable upscale experience in this zone